express-rate-limit/express-rate-limit/readme.md

 The response body to send back when a client is rate limited.

-May be a `string`, JSON object, or any other value that Express's [response.send](https://expressjs.com/en/4x/api.html#response.send) method supports.
+May be a `string`, JSON object, function, or any other value that Express's [response.send](https://expressjs.com/en/4x/api.html#response.send) method supports.